 There are many different types of borer found in timber in South East Queensland.
 The most common bores in this area are Pinhole Borers (Ambrosia Beetle), Powder Post Beetle (Lyctus Brunneus), Queensland Pine Beetle (Calymmaderus Incisus), Auger Beetles, Longicorn and Jewel Beetles.
 Borers can do large amounts of damage to the timbers in your home, but will only do so over a long period of time.
 However, if you notice borer activity appearing in your furniture, roof timbers, floor timbers, cupboards and more, it is important to treat them as soon as you locate their presence.
 If left untreated not only will they continue to destroy the timbers they are currently inhabiting, they can spread to other timbers in your home.
 It can be difficult to tell if borer damage is current or old.
 An experienced pest technician will be able to assist with identification of species and activity.

 Chemical delignification is when the lignin in the timber is destroyed.
 Lignin is nature’s ‘glue’ that binds the cells that make up the timber components together.
-When chemical delignification is occuring, the timber gradually breaks down and can collapse when the timber becomes defibrated, as the fibres within the timber detach once the lignin is broken down.
+When chemical delignification is occurring, the timber gradually breaks down and can collapse when the timber becomes defibrated, as the fibres within the timber detach once the lignin is broken down.

 SOME HELPFUL HINTS FOR TERMITES…….